 - Data management

 When Lakhsay prepared for the exam he followed the topic-wise approach.
-There are nine topics which you should cover in detail before taking the exam.
+There are nine topics that you should cover in detail before taking the exam.
 And there are some hot topics from which most of the questions will appear, such as Service Cloud implementation and the different strategies.

 If you are interested in pursuing this certification, check out the Service Cloud Consultant exam guide and complete this Trailmix Prepare for Your Salesforce Service Cloud Consultant Credential.